asleepinglion/ouro/README.md

 methods to remain internal and unexposed.

 - **Authentication** Incorporates Custom Authentication Hooks allowing you to implement whatever authentication method works for you.
-The default provided example demonstrates a token based approach.
+The default provided example in the Starter kit demonstrates a token based approach.

-- **Public Methods** A simple array on the controller lets you configure specific methods to bypass authentication and remain open to the public.
+- **Public Methods** An array on the controller lets you configure specific methods to bypass authentication and remain open to the public.

-- **Database Independent** SuperJS allows you to integrate with any database backend by providing a simple interface for hooking into the request engine.
+- **Database Independent** SuperJS allows you to integrate with any database backend by providing a lightweight interface for hooking into the request engine.
 Currently two ORMs have been implemented:
 [thinky ORM](https://github.com/asleepinglion/superjs-think) for thinky, a rethinkDB ORM, and Sail.JS' [Waterline ORM](https://github.com/asleepinglion/superjs-waterline) which allows for multiple connections can be configured for a variety of databases (MySQL, Mongo, etc).

-- **CRUD Methods** An extended controller class provides CRUD methods out of the box, including an additional describe method which either describes available controllers (if directed towards the API root url) or model attributes (if directed towards a controller).
+- **CRUD Methods** Extended controller classes for each database engine provide CRUD methods out of the box, including an additional describe method which describes available controllers and methods.

 - **REST & RPC** Rest methods (GET, POST, PUT, DELETE) are automatically wired, but their underlying methods (search, create, update, delete) are also available over GET and POST.
 Additional RPC methods can be created by simply creating